 Have you ever wondered what to do with the old t-shirts your little ones have outgrown?

 Are the old t-shirts just sitting around in bags or boxes waiting to be given away or turned into rags?
 Well, don’t throw them away!
 How about turning the t-shirts into a fun pair of up-cycled patchwork shorts?

-I’ve had this patchwork shorts project in various stages of completion since I finished this Patchwork Tunic Top for my daughter.
-I finally got the short done for him, and boy is he happy!
+I’ve had this DIY patchwork shorts project in various stages of completion since I finished this Patchwork Tunic Top for my daughter.
+I am really bad at starting a project and then getting distracted by another project, but I finally got the shorts done for him, and boy is he happy!

 - 5 or 6 old tees (you could use more or less depending on the size of the shirts and variation you want.)